umr-ds/python-socks5-serval/README.md

-# python-socks5
+# python-socks5-serval
 Automatically exported from code.google.com/p/python-socks5

+## DIRTY HACK!!!
+DO NOT USE!!!
+PROOF OF CONCEPT

-tweaked to detect serval SIDs as target addresses.
+python-socks5 tweaked to detect serval SIDs as target addresses.
 A servald binary must be present in PATH.
 SOCKS client must be set to resolve hostnames through the proxy.

 ## Usage
 Example: